codybloemhard/incodoc/dev-notes.md

   fallback img
   link with url convention?
 tables and graphs
-  regular table wiht incodoc items in it data frames that can be rendered as tables or graphs links to outside resources (csv, etc)
+  regular table with incodoc items in it data frames that can be rendered as tables or graphs links to outside resources (csv, etc)